 Our standard morning routine on holiday is that Chris heads out to purchase some breakfast goods and we eat them in the hotel room while getting ready.
 We used to bother with hotel breakfasts, but they mean you have to get up earlier and they can take ages and aren’t always great.
 Something bought locally that can be eaten while you straighten your hair is much better.
-Japan is no exception to this rule, and some of our highlights were an amazingly soft, slightly sweetened bun with cream and honey inside and a green tea flavour scone-meets-bread thing.
+Japan is no exception to this rule.
+A particular highlight was an amazingly soft, slightly sweetened bun with cream and honey inside.
+Oh and a green tea flavour scone-meets-bread thing.

 You don’t have to go to a fancy, expensive bakery to get something exquisite.
 We had some of the best from Vie de France – a chain in many train stations.

 Walking through a Japanese food hall (depachika) is one of the most intense experiences you can have.
 Like everything in Japan, the orderly chaos is astounding, the choice is overwhelming and of course, all the food is exceptionally good.

 Food halls are on the bottom floor of department stores.
 You have to walk for a good ten minutes to get from one end to the other and everything is just delicious-looking.
 Especially all the cheese.